adelyashi/EEC201_FinalProject/README.md

 ```math
 P_{fr} = \frac{1}{512} \left( \sum_{i=0}^{N}|x_i|^2 \right)
 ```
-where $x_i$ is the $i$th value of a frame of length $N$.
-These power spectra are then enveloped by a Mel filter bank generated with the help of a given function `melfb.m` so as to accommodate the human perception of sound frequency, which is important in creating a speech recognition algorithm.
+where $x_i$ is the $i$ th value of a frame of length $N$.
+These power spectra are then enveloped by a Mel filter bank generated with the help of a given function `melfb.m`.
+The Mel filter bank applies a triangular filter to group frequencies which simulates human auditory perception.
+This does so by compressing higher frequencies and retaining the lower frequencies in higher detail.
+The transformation makes MFCCs more robust by focusing on only the important features.

 #### Using DCT to calculate MFCCs
 Lastly, we applied the Discrete Cosine Transform onto the aforementioned filter banks to get the MFCCs.
 We excluded the first coefficient because the first coefficient of the DCT defines overall energy, not spectral shape.